-Line 1 - Recovery of Federal Income Tax Paid in 2017
+Line 1-Recovery of Federal Income Tax Deducted

-If you received a federal income tax refund in 2018 from federal taxes you claimed as an itemized deduction on your 2017 Montana tax return, you may need to report a portion or all your federal refund as income on your Montana tax return.
+in 2019.
+If you received a federal income tax refund in 2020 from federal taxes you claimed as an itemized deduction on your 2019 Montana tax return, you may need to report a portion or all your federal refund as income on your Montana tax return.

-No addition is necessary if you claimed the standard deduction on your Form 2 for 2017.
+No addition is necessary if you claimed the standard deduction on your Form 2 for 2019, or if you limited your deduction to the amount of income tax after nonrefundable credit included on your 2019 return.